-The lap portion of the belt should be worn low and snug on the hips, just touching the child's thighs.
+Wherever the child sits, the lap portion of the belt should be worn low and snug on the hips, just touching the child's thighs.
 This applies belt force to the child's pelvic bones in a crash.

 Infants and Young Children